TaherVora/cecs575_group-6/Assignment4_group6/README.md

 # The `IteratorPattern` consists of:
-- source code implementation in java
+- src/java: source code implementation in java
+- IteratorPatternImplementation_Report: text file to provide more information on the implementation
-- class diagram of the implementation
+- Iterator_Pattern_Class_Diagram.jpeg: class diagram of the implementation
-- sequence diagram of the implementation
+- Iterator_Pattern_Sequence_Diagram.jpeg: sequence diagram of the implementation

 # The `StrategyPattern` consists of:
-- source code implementation in java
+- src/java: source code implementation in java
+- StrategyPatternImplementation_Report: text file to provide more information on the implementation
-- class diagram of the implementation
+- Strategy_Pattern_Class_Diagram.jpeg: class diagram of the implementation
-- sequence diagram of the implementation
+- Strategy_Pattern_Sequence_Diagram.jpeg: sequence diagram of the implementation